pulp/pulp/docs/sphinx/dev-guide/contributing/building.rst

 See the `Foreman Wiki <http://projects.theforeman.org/projects/foreman/wiki/Koji>`_ to get these items.

-In order to publish builds to the Pulp repository, you will need the ssh keypair used to upload packages to the fedorapeople.org repository.
-You can get these from members of the Pulp team.
+In order to publish builds to the Pulp repository, you will need the SSH keypair used to upload packages to the fedorapeople.org repository.
+You can get this from members of the Pulp team.

 Configuring your build environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are interested in building Pulp, it is strongly recommended that you use a separate checkout from your normal development environment to avoid any potential errors (such as building in local changes, or building the wrong branches).
+If you are interested in building Pulp, it is strongly recommended that you use a separate checkout from your normal development environment to avoid any potential errors such as building in local changes, or building the wrong branches.
 It is also a good idea to use a build host in a location with good outbound bandwidth, as the repository publish can be at or over 250 MB.
 Thus, the first step is to make a clean checkout of the three Pulp repositories, and put them somewhere away from your other checkouts::

     $ mkdir ~/pulp_build
     $ cd ~/pulp_build
-    $ for r in {,_puppet,_rpm}; do git clone git@github.com:pulp/pulp$r.git; done;
+    $ for r in {pulp,pulp_puppet,pulp_rpm}; do git clone git@github.com:pulp/$r.git; done;

 The next step is to install and configure the Koji client on your machine.
 You will need to put the Katello CA certificate and your client certificate in your home folder::